 Descriptionaccepts detailed information about the fixed asset.

-Control accountfield appears only when a custom control account made up of fixed assets exists.
-Otherwise, the asset is assigned to the Fixed assets control account by default.
+Control account — acquisition costfield appears only when a custom control account made up of fixed assets exists.
+Otherwise, the asset is assigned to the Fixed assets, at cost control account by default.

 Brilliant Industries is adding a packaging machine in its factory.
-The machine has an expected life of 10 years, so a fixed asset is created:
+The machine has an expected life of 10 years and will be depreciated using a straight-line method, so a fixed asset is created:

 The fixed asset will show under the Fixed Assets tab with no book value:

 To this point, you have not recorded the purchase of the fixed asset.
 You have only set it up in Manager.
 Now you can record financial transactions related to the fixed asset.

 Purchase of the fixed asset can be recorded under following tabs:

 When recording the purchase of a fixed asset under any of these tabs, post the amount spent to the Fixed assets account (or the custom control account you created for the purpose) and the subaccount for the fixed asset you have purchased.

 If you purchase the fixed asset using a loan, you should also create a liability account in your chart of accounts with a name something like Loan before you record the purchase transaction.
 Then record the journal entry as a debit to the Fixed assets or other control account for the purchase cost and a credit to the Loan account of the same amount.
 Loan repayments must be posted to the Loan account.
 They have nothing to do with purchase cost, depreciation, or book value of the fixed asset.

 Brilliant Industries purchases its packaging machine on credit from the manufacturer, entering the 10,500 cost with a journal entry.
 The purchase cost now shows in the Fixed Assets tab register: